Prayer Fuel

 They started Discovery Bible Study (DBS) groups, teaching women about healthy diets and how to support their families by sharing and working the land together.
 This work brought dignity and joy.
 The men eventually joined the farm work too.
 Despite floods sometimes sweeping away everything, the couples remain obedient and courageous, continuing to share the gospel.
 They are making disciples, baptizing people, and seeing Christ manifested in the community because they truly made themselves of “no reputation.”

-Pray for Christians in this place to model the humility of Christ and that it would be a compelling witness, drawing families to follow Jesus.
+Like these families, pray for Christians in Tunisia to model the humility of Christ and that it would be a compelling witness, drawing families to follow Jesus.

-We intercede for our brothers and sisters in Christ in this place, praying Philippians 2 over them.
+We intercede for our Tunisian brothers and sisters in Christ, praying Philippians 2 over them.
 May they be of the same mind, having the same love.
 We pray they would do nothing from selfish ambition or conceit, but in humility count others more significant than themselves.

 We pray our brothers and sisters here would have the mind of Christ, who though He was in the form of God, did not count equality with God a thing to be grasped, but emptied Himself, by taking the form of a servant, being born in the likeness of men.